 The changes taking place within the organization had resulted in less communication and collaboration.
-Team members were suffering from a decrease in trust both of leadership and of each other; the company was suffering from a decline in customer satisfaction.
+Team members were suffering from a decrease in trust both of leadership and each other; the company suffered from a decline in customer satisfaction.

-The Team building program was to serve as an opportunity for the team members to discuss and gain clarity about their roles, as well as to build steps to improve the One Team feeling and communication/collaboration amongst departments.
+The Teambuilding program was to serve as an opportunity for the team members to discuss and gain clarity about their roles and build steps to improve the One Team feeling and communication/collaboration amongst departments.
 An increase in staff retention and sales levels was desired.

-- Continue the development of talented leaders, having them transparently discuss the mission, goals and the future of the organization as they saw it.
+- Continue developing talented leaders, having them transparently discuss the mission, goals, and the future of the organization as they saw it.

-- Allow for people to get to know and learn from each other in an enjoyable environment; provide a greater sense of comfort and ability to handle growth and change at all levels of the organization.
+- Allow for people to get to know and learn from each other in an enjoyable environment; provide a greater sense of comfort and ability to handle growth and change at all organization levels.

 - Increased inter- and intra-department communication.

-- Develop an enhanced accountability within all departments and locations to operate in the best interest of their customers, themselves, their team, and the organization.
+- Develop enhanced accountability within all departments and locations to operate in their customers’ best interest, themselves, their team, and the organization.

 - Develop action plans for increased team member collaboration on projects.